khoapham1002/khoapham1002/README.md

 - 🎓 I'm a Master's student majoring in Data Science and Business Analytics.
 - 📊 I'm passionate about using data to uncover insights and support strategic decision-making.
 - 📈 My experience in finance and healthcare has enabled me to strengthen my data analysis and research skills.
-- 🧑‍💻 Proficient in Python, SQL, R, and Tableau, and currently advancing my skills in Data Engineering and Cloud technologies.
+- 🧑‍💻 Proficient in Python, SQL, R, Tableau, and currently advancing my skills in Data Engineering and Cloud technologies.

 - 📧 **How to reach me:** kdpham@umass.edu